August 1st - Sonoma Valley, California

 Out with the old and useless oven from 1989

-see from above muscle man carried it in on his own.
-The best part of the new one is that there is an option to turn off the sound, therefore it makes no new
+from above, muscle man carried it in on his own.
+The best part of the new one is that there is an option to turn off the sound, therefore it makes no new beeping

 August 27th - Camp Indy - Tornado Watch -

-as we watched the "Tornado Watch" all around us here and listened to the rain and wind and thunder and lightening.
-It was an amazing storm, usually you
+we watched the "Tornado Watch" all around us here and listened to the rain and wind and thunder and lightening.
+It was an amazing storm, usually you can't

-can't hear much of the rain on our roof since it is so well insulated but last night it sounded as though there was no insulation at all since the rain drops were
+hear much of the rain on our roof since it is so well insulated but last night it sounded as though there was no insulation at all since the rain drops were huge

-huge and the wind was so strong.
+and the wind was so strong.
 Obviously the tornado never came, but it sure was a lot of rain.
-Last year at this race we had tons and tons of rain because
+Last year at this race we had tons and tons of rain because we got

-we got the tail end of Hurricane Katrina.
+the tail end of Hurricane Katrina.
 No, bad weather here this time of year is not unusual.
 Let's hope we don't get any hurricanes this year anywhere.
+Last year we

 August 21st - Memphis Tennessee -